araobp/myphotos/README.md

 - Use navigator.geolocation for geolocation (GPS).
 - Use HTML input element to capture image from a mobile camera app.

+#### Deployment instruction

+This project has developed an unmanaged package "myphotos" with "Salesforce Platform" license.

+Just deploy it to your salesforce platform by VSCode or SFDX CLI.

+Then create a user with "Salesforce Platform" license and assign a permission sets "MyPhotos" to the user.

+That's it!

 #### Camera for smart phone

 This app makes use of a native mobile camera app via HTML input element: